thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Reporting

   - Reports page allows administrators to view standard reports, or to create reports with SQL and charting options.
 Reports can use a variety of 2D or 3D charts.
    - Reports can be displayed with all their associated data points (grid).

-  - Reports can be placed into categories, and these categories and their reports can be organized using drag and drop.
+  - Reports page allows administrators to view standard reports, or to create reports with SQL and charting options.
+Reports can use a variety of 2D or 3D charts.
    - Reports can have rows with different colors based on data values

   - Reports can be created using parameters such as start date, end date, and user ID.